 What should I do if my child wont participate in the learning program or lessons?

 You should contact the Head of your child’s sector of the school as soon as possible for advice and support.

-- Primary - Perp - Year 6 – Mrs Andrea Franklin
+- Prep - Year 6 – Mrs Andrea Franklin

 If work is not being submitted, then truancy could be real problem.
-If you are experiencing difficulty you could also contact the school’s engagement officer, Mr Marius Venter.
+If you are experiencing difficulty you could also contact your child's pastoral care teacher.

 If you have registered for notification of your child’s absence from provided lessons, then you will receive a SMS (Short Message System) each time their child is absent from their scheduled lesson.
 If you receive an absence message from the school, please respond promptly via email to their teacher as to the reason for your child’s absence.

 Keep your mobile phone details up to date.
 Make sure the school has your current mobile phone number, and notify the school immediately if this number changes.